ladomino/fullstack_project_2/README.md

 file.
 -Your .env file should be setup as follows for local testing:

-`# database url is where our local db lives DATABASE_URL=mongodb://127.0.0.1:27017/healthyme

-# port is which local host to run this on
+DATABASE_URL=mongodb://127.0.0.1:27017/healthyme
 PORT=3000
 SECRET=randomstring

-# setup for API
 EDAMAM_API_ID=id
-EDAMAM_API_KEY=key`
+EDAMAM_API_KEY=key

+DATABASE_URL is defining mongodb to run on your localhost and create the database named healthyme
+PORT 3000 is your local port for your server
+SECRET is a random string used for user encrypting EDAMAM_API_ID and EDAMAM_API_KEY are from the EDAMAM API signup

--Test the url in browser to verify that your key and id works.
+-Test the url in your browser to verify that your key and id works.
 `https://api.edamam.com/search?q=${searchQ}&app_id=${apiId}&app_key=${apiKey}`

+Replace the curly brace notation with your data

 -cd into your cloned directory
--make sure you have mongodb installed and you have a working mongodb server that you can start via brew services start mongodb-community@4.4 in a terminal window.
+-make sure you have mongodb is installed and you have a working mongodb server that you can start via brew services start mongodb-community@4.4 in a terminal window.

 -To get everything setup propertly for development `npm init or npm init -y` for a faster start up.
 This will allow you to customize the server name if you wish.
+At this time you can customize your package.json file to how you prefer to work.

 -Install the dependencies needed to run the server `npm install`